Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 This complication may appear on the first day of admission, but there is no need to panic, there are many effective and fast-acting remedies.

-Medical therapy
+Drug therapy

-1. To stop diarrhea and suppress a developing infection, they take intestinal antiseptics such as Metronidazole, Nifuroxazide, Enterofuril.
+1. To stop diarrhea and suppress a developing infection, take intestinal antiseptics such as Metronidazole, Nifuroxazide, Enterofuril.

 Folk remedies